mohamed-rilah/Robotic-Grasp-Planning/README.md

 ## How to Use

 To evaluate grasp planning approaches with this pipeline, they need to be integrated, as with GG-CNN (Morrison, Corke and Leitner, 2019).
-With minor tweaks (if required), the approach can be visualised, without required parameters used in the main.py file
+With minor tweaks (if required), the approach can be visualised, with required parameters used in the main.py file